The Scientific Case for a Mission to the Ice Giant Planets with Twin Spacecrafts to Unveil the History of our Solar System

 As discussed in the previous section, during it history the Solar System went through a series of violent processes that shaped its present structure.
 The main actors of these processes were the giant planets.
 Due to their smaller masses and their likely later formation, Uranus and Neptune were also strongly affected by these very same processes.
 In this section, we will reorganize the events discussed in the previous section in a chronological order and discuss their implications for Uranus and Neptune and their satellite systems.
 If we follow the description of the history of the Solar System by Coradini et al. (2011), we can divide it into three main phases: the Solar Nebula, the Primordial and the Modern Solar System.
 This schematic view of the evolution of the Solar System is summarized in Fig. 1, where we reports the main events that took place across the different phases.

 From the point of view of the giant planets, the Solar Nebula (see Fig. 1) is the period across which they were forming in the circumsolar disk and migrating due to disk-planet interactions.
 While the giant planets are forming, their gravitational perturbations on the protoplanetary disk cause a sequence of bombardment events that Coradini et al. (2011) called the Primordial Heavy Bombardment.
 One of the consequences of this Primordial Heavy Bombardment is that, after the formation of the first giant planet, each successive giant planet forms from a more and more evolved and remixed disk, in which the abundances of different elements and materials are different from the original ones, with implications for the rock/ice ratio and the ratio between different ices in the cores of the giant planets and in the material available for the forming satellites.
-In the standard view of the Solar System formation (Safronov 1969), the migration of the giant planets due to their exchange of angular momentum with the circumsolar disk was limited and the main role in reshuffling the protoplanetary disk was played by the Primordial Heavy Bombardment.
+In the standard view of the Solar System formation (Safronov 1969 a>), the migration of the giant planets due to their exchange of angular momentum with the circumsolar disk was limited and the main role in reshuffling the protoplanetary disk was played by the Primordial Heavy Bombardment.
 However, in the alternative views we presented in the previous section, the migration of the giant planets could have played a significant role in the reshuffling of the different materials in the Solar System.
 In the “Grand Tack” scenario (Walsh et al. 2011, 2012) the giant planets are hypothesized to migrate extensively across the Solar System.
 Their formation regions, in this case, would be markedly different from those assumed by the standard scenario and the composition of their planetary cores would be affected by it.
 Moreover, part of the planetesimals that the giant planets scatter while migrating would collide with the giant planets themselves, contributing to the late accretion of high-Z elements first hypothesized by Owen et al. (1999) to explain the super-solar abundances of C, N, S, Ar, Kr and Xe in the atmosphere of Jupiter.
 All these remixing events, moreover, affect the source materials, captured in the form of planetesimals by the circumplanetary disks, from which the regular satellites of the giant planets can form (see Coradini et al. 2010 for a review).
 Depending on the formation time of the relevant giant planet and on the amount of radiogenic sources (incorporated in the rocky fraction of the source material), the regular satellites could already differentiate across this phase of the life of the Solar System.
 Finally, across the Solar Nebula phase a first generation of irregular satellites of the giant planets could have been captured from the protoplanetary disk due to collisions, the effects of gas drag or a combination of the two (see e.g. Mosqueira et al. 2010 for a discussion).
 This first generation of irregular satellites, however, would not survive the LHB if the latter is associated to a violent rearrangement of the Solar System like the one hypothesized by the Nice Model.

 Somewhere between the Solar Nebula and the Primordial Solar System phases, two events contributed to shape the Uranian and Neptunian satellite systems.
 One was the giant impact of a planetary embryo with Uranus, suggested to be responsible for its 98° obliquity.
 As discussed by Coradini et al. (2010), it is possible that the original satellite system of the ice giant was destroyed during this event and new satellites formed from the debris of the original ones.
 The second event was the capture of Triton by Neptune and the following shrinking and circularizing of its orbit, which caused the removal of most of the original regular satellites of the ice giant.
 Across these events and throughout the Primordial Solar System, the Nice Model predicts that the giant planets would still be on different, closer orbits with respect to their present ones.
 Once the dynamical instability responsible for the LHB takes place, icy planetesimals from what will become the trans- neptunian region are excited into high-eccentricity, giant planet-crossing orbits analogous to those of the present-day Centaurs.
 A fraction of these planetesimals will impact against the giant planets, possibly contributing to the late enrichment of their atmospheres (Matter et al. 2009).
 A fraction of these planetesimals will also impact on the satellites of the giant planets, contributing to their contamination by exogenous material and possibly supplying energy for their late differentiation (Barr & Canup 2010).
 Barr & Canup (2010) argue that the LHB can bring to the differentiation of Ganymede but not to that of Callisto, in agreement with the available data on their internal structure.
 Matter et al. (2009) assessed instead the amount of high-Z elements that would be accreted by the four giant planets during the LHB, finding that it is insufficient to explain or significantly contribute to the observed values.
 Another implication of the Nice Model is that any pre-existing population of irregular satellites would be destroyed as a consequence of the close encounters between the giant planets (Tsiganis et al. 2005).
 Nesvorny et al. (2007) however showed that three-body effects between the giant planets and the planetesimals during the planetary encounters invoked by the Nice Model would naturally supply a way to re-populate the satellite systems of the giant planets by irregular satellites.
 It must be noted that these studies are based on the earlier formulation of the Nice Model (Tsiganis et al. 2005; Gomes et al. 2005; Morbidelli et al. 2005) and that the implications of its more recent formulation (Morbidelli et al. 2007; Levison et al. 2011) are still to be addressed.
 Nevertheless, they show that the evolution of the Solar System across the Primordial Solar System phase could have a non-negligible role in shaping the present-day Uranus and Neptune and their satellite systems.